uber/nebula.gl/docs/api-reference/layers/editable-geojson-layer.md

 Snapping-related `modeConfig` properties:

-* `enableSnapping` (Boolean, Optional) - Enables snapping for modes that support snapping such as translate mode.
+* `enableSnapping` (Boolean, optional) - Enables snapping for modes that support snapping such as translate mode.
-* `snapPixels` (Number, Optional) - The pixel distance threshold between two features at which snapping occurs.
-* `layerIdsToSnapTo` (String[], Optional) - If there are features in other layers that you would want to interact with features of this `EditableGeoJsonLayer` with regards to feature snapping, you will need to specify the ids of those other layers in this `modeConfig` property.
+* `additionalSnapTargets` (Object[], optional) - An array of GeoJSON Features that can be snapped to.
+This property only needs to be specified if you want to snap to features in other deck.gl layers.
+All features in this `EditableGeoJsonLayer` will be snap targets.

 #### `modeHandlers` (Object, optional)